 Now that you know the best way to do a Washington DC to NYC road trip, you need to start planning your own getaway.
-Of course, wouldn’t it be better to WIN a trip to New York City this year?

 This post is part of a paid partnership with Marathon.
 As always, my opinions are my own.
 When they aren’t you will be the first to know.